Happy-Ferret/node-cdxj/README.md

 # node-cdxj
-Currently this project only supports reading cdxj files
+Currently this project only supports reading cdxj files but with more reading, witting, and searching modes planed in the future.

 ## Example usage